 Replace an Ailing Roof

-This renovation is little pricier than the rest, but it definitely pays off.
+This renovation is a little pricier than the rest, but it pays off.
 Although you’ll spend a notable amount to add a new roof to your home, it will bring an enormous amount of value to the table.

 If you’re interested in adding even more value to your home, check out metal roofing.
 Seamless metal roofing will likely outlast every other facet of your home.
 Plus, it adds even more value than conventional roofing!